FamilyKeeper Review 2025: Is the App Enough To Protect Your Kids?

 Bottom line: Is FamilyKeeper good?

 FamilyKeeper is a decent option for parents seeking basic parental controls.
-We found it easy to set up and intuitive to use.
-It provides core features that work reliably for mobile devices.
+We found it easy to set up and intuitive to use, plus the core features worked reliably.

 Yes, the app can track a child’s location and block inappropriate content.
 However, its limited monitoring capabilities and lack of support for more complex features, like scanning direct messages or media, leave gaps in online protection.